AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 - **Add spill/reload**, implemented in `CmmSpillReload`, to spill live C-- variables before a call and reload them afterwards.
 The middle node of the result is `Middle` (from `ZipCfgCmm` extended with `Spill` and `Reload` constructors.
   Invariant: (something like) all variables in a block are gotten from `CopyIn` or `Reload`.

+- **Stack slot layout**.
+Build inteference graph for variables live across calls, and allocate a stack slot for such variables.
+That is, stack slot allocation is very like register allocation.

+- **Make the stack explicit**.

+  - Convert `CopyIn`, `CopyOut`, `Spill`, `Reload` to hardware-register and stack traffic.
+  - Add stack-pointer adjustment instructions.
+  - Avoid memory traffic at joins.
+(What does this mean?)

+- **Split into multiple CmmProcs**.